What is an Oral and Maxillofacial Surgeon?

 How are Oral and Maxillofacial Surgeons Trained:

-Oral and Maxillofacial surgeons need to complete dental school before they can move on to their specialization.
-That means that they have the same skills and expertise as your dentist, plus additional training, and specialization.
+Oral and Maxillofacial surgeons need to complete dental school and earn a Doctor of Dental Surgery or Doctor of Dental Medicine degree before they can move on to their specialization.
+That means that they have the same skills and expertise as your dentist, plus additional training and specialization.
+Their residency includes advanced training in anesthesia (important facts about anesthesia in oral surgery), oral pathology, and complex surgical procedures involving the mouth, jaw, and face.
+Board certification through the American Board of Oral and Maxillofacial Surgery reflects rigorous standards.
 It also means that your Oral and Maxillofacial surgeons can also notice and diagnose a variety of mouth and tooth issues, just like your dentist.

-Depending on why you’re seeing an Oral and Maxillofacial surgeon, they make recommendations for your oral health and future care.
+Depending on why you’re seeing an Oral and Maxillofacial surgeon, they make recommendations for your oral health and future care, working with you, your dentist, doctor, or other healthcare provider to create a personalized treatment plan.

 Their specialties include: